dmyersturnbull/tyrannosaurus/docs/guide.rst

 .. tip::

     A `Commitizen <https://github.com/commitizen-tools/commitizen>`_ pre-commit hook checks commit messages.
-If it’s too restrictive, modify ``[tool.commitizen]`` in pyproject.toml or remove the pre-commit-config entry.
+To enable it, you need to run ``pre-commit install --hook-type commit-msg``.If it’s too restrictive, modify ``[tool.commitizen]`` in pyproject.toml or remove the pre-commit-config entry.

 Configuring external integrations